-Nolan Pratt recently wrapped up his third season with the Avalanche after being named an assistant coach on July 15, 2016.
+Nolan Pratt is in his fourth season with the Avalanche after being named an assistant coach on July 15, 2016.

 The 2016-17 campaign was Pratt's first behind the bench in the NHL after spending five seasons as an assistant coach in the American Hockey League with the Lake Erie Monsters (2015-16) and the Springfield Falcons (2011-15).
 Pratt, 44, helped guide the Monsters to the 2016 Calder Cup as AHL champions and has coached alongside current Avalanche head coach Jared Bednar since the two served as assistant coaches for Springfield during the 2012-13 campaign.

 A native of Fort McMurray, Alberta, Pratt spent 11 seasons in the NHL, playing 592 games with Hartford/Carolina, Colorado, Tampa Bay and Buffalo.
 He was a member of the Avalanche's 2001 Stanley Cup championship team, and also won a Cup as a member of the Lightning in 2003-04.
 Selected by the Whalers in the fifth round (115th overall) of the 1993 Entry Draft, Pratt finished with 65 points (nine goals, 56 assists) and 537 penalty minutes during his career, which included three points (one goal, two assists) in 46 games during his lone season with the Avs in 2000-01.